The IndieFlix Foundation

 SCILLA ANDREEN, Founder IndieFlix and IndieFlix Foundation.

 Scilla Andreen (Pronounced Sheila) is the CEO and Co-Founder of IndieFlix and the founder of the IndieFlix Foundation.
-She is an Emmy nominated Costume Designer and award-winning Producer of such films as Outpatient, The Flats, Bit Players, The Empowerment Project and the recently released Screenagers, a documentary about how much screen time is healthy.
-She is a popular speaker at Sundance, Cannes, CES, SXSW, Women in Film, and other major industry events.
-Scilla believes film is the most powerful medium on the planet.
-Her mission is to use film to start conversations that become movements that can change the world for the better.
+She is the Producer and Director of the new documentary, LIKE, the Executive Producer/Producer of Angst and Angst series, “It Gets Better” and Co-Producer and Co-Executive Producer of Screenagers, as well as an Emmy nominated Costume Designer and Award-Winning Producer of such films as Bit Players, Outpatient and The Empowerment Project.
+Scilla is a popular speaker at Sundance, Cannes, CES, SXSW, Women in Film, and other major industry events.
+Scilla co-founded IndieFlix which has become one of the most meaningful global screening and a subscription streaming services that produces and distributes social impact films and series to create positive change in the world.
+Scilla is on a mission to change the world with film.

 JUDY ANDREWS, Legal Advisor